-Citing increased regulatory burdens and declining reimbursements among other factors Trinity Health today announced it will close Trinity Community Clinic Parshall and consolidate services with its nearby New Town clinic effective July 1, 2013.
+Citing increased regulatory burdens and declining reimbursements among other factors Trinity Health announced Tuesday that it will close Trinity Community Clinic-Parshall and consolidate services with its nearby New Town clinic effective July 1.

 "This is a difficult decision, so much so that we actually delayed it for quite some time," said Thomas M. Warsocki, vice president of physician services.
 "In light of increasing regulatory demands and declining reimbursements, we've had to evaluate the viability of our clinics and services to ensure that the most efficient operations are supporting the most critical needs.
 Operating expenses in the Parshall clinic have exceeded its revenues for years, and given industry projections and critical priorities within the care system, we can no longer support this resource imbalance."